Crab Pulsar: History of observation

 The Crab Nebula was identified as the remnant of SN 1054 by 1939.
 Astronomers then searched for the nebula's central star.
 There were two candidates, referred to in the literature as the "north following" and "south preceding" stars.
-In September 1942, Walter Baade ruled out the "north following" star, but found the evidence inconclusive for the "south preceding" star.
+In September 1942, Walter Baade ruled out the "north following" star but found the evidence inconclusive for the "south preceding" star.
 Rudolf Minkowski, in the same issue of The Astrophysical Journal as Baade, advanced spectral arguments claiming that the "evidence admits, but does not prove, the conclusion that the south preceding star is the central star of the nebula".

-In late 1968, David H. Staelin and Edward C. Reifenstein III reported the discovery of two pulsating radio sources "near the crab nebula that could be coincident with it" using the 300 ft Green Bank radio antenna.
+In late 1968, David H. Staelin and Edward C. Reifenstein III reported the discovery of two rapidly varying radio sources "near the crab nebula that could be coincident with it" using the 300 ft Green Bank radio antenna.
 They were given the designations NP 0527 and NP 0532.
-The period and location of the Crab Nebula pulsar NP 0532 was discovered by Richard V. E. Lovelace and collaborators on November 10, 1968, at the Arecibo radio observatory.
+The period of 33 milliseconds and location of the Crab Nebula pulsar NP 0532 was discovered by Richard V. E. Lovelace and collaborators on 10 November 1968, at the Arecibo Radio Observatory.
+The discovery of the pulsar with such a short period proved that pulsars are rotating neutron stars (not pulsating white dwarfs, as many scientists suggested).
+Soon after the discovery of the Crab Pulsar, David Richards discovered (using the Arecibo Telescope) that it spins down and, therefore, loses its rotational energy.
+Thomas Gold has shown that the pulsar's spin-down power is sufficient to power the Crab Nebula.

 A subsequent study by them, including William D. Brundage, also found that the NP 0532 source is located at the Crab Nebula.
 A radio source was also reported coincident with the Crab Nebula in late 1968 by L. I. Matveenko in Soviet Astronomy.

-Optical pulsations were first reported by Cocke, Disney, and Taylor using the 36 in telescope on Kitt Peak of the Steward Observatory of the University of Arizona.
-Their discovery was confirmed by Nather, Warner, and Macfarlane.
+Optical pulsations were first reported by Cocke, Disney and Taylor using the 36 in telescope on Kitt Peak of the Steward Observatory of the University of Arizona.
+This observation had an audio tape recording the pulses and this tape also recorded the voices of John Cocke, Michael Disney and Bob McCallister (the night assistant) at the time of the discovery.
+Their discovery was confirmed by Nather, Warner and Macfarlane.

-Jocelyn Bell Burnell, who co-discovered the first pulsar PSR B1919+21 in 1967, relates that in the late 1950s a woman viewed the Crab Nebula source at the University of Chicago's telescope, then open to the public, and noted that it appeared to be flashing.
+Jocelyn Bell Burnell, who co-discovered the first pulsar PSR B1919+21 in 1967, under the supervision of Antony Hewish, relates that in the late 1950s a woman viewed the Crab Nebula source at the University of Chicago's telescope, then open to the public, and noted that it appeared to be flashing.
 The astronomer she spoke to, Elliot Moore, disregarded the effect as scintillation, despite the woman's protestation that as a qualified pilot she understood scintillation and this was something else.
 Bell Burnell notes that the 30 Hz frequency of the Crab Nebula optical pulsar is difficult for many people to see.